egemenimre/satkit/docs/usagedocs/events/eventfinders.md

 intervals = gnd_illum_finder(search_interval, gnd_location, dawn_dusk_elev, sun_coords=None, planet=earth, refraction_model=refraction_model)
 ```

-As can be seen, the inputs are very similar to the {py:meth}`~satkit.eventfinders.eventfinders.gnd_pass_finder` method.
+As can be seen, the inputs are very similar to the {py:meth}`~satkit.events.eventfinders.gnd_pass_finder` method.
 One subtle difference is that, Orekit does not provide a {{propagator}} interface for the Sun, therefore an Orekit {{ephemeris}} propagator (using 5 data points) is initialised under the hood, sampling Sun positions every 10 minutes.

 The dawn/dask elevation angle can be set to zero for horizon, but usually standard definitions like Civil or Nautical Dawn/Dusk Elevation Angles (-6 and -12 degrees, respectively) are used.
 They are given in the {py:class}`.StandardDawnDuskElevs` enumerator for convenience.
 For applications with visual observations, typically Astronomical Dawn/Dask (-18 degrees) is used, to ensure that the sky is dark enough.
 For these cases, ITU 453 refraction model should be preferred, as the other refraction models may not deal with negative elevations well.